 After reviewing the submitted materials, the Academic Standards Committee has the authority to reinstate the student on a provisional basis.
-The Committee may require: limited course loads, mandated academic support services, restricted extracurricular activity and any combination of requirements that may lead to enhanced academic performance.
+The Committee may require: limited course loads, mandated academic support services, restricted extracurricular activity and any combination of requirements that help to enhance academic performance.
 Reinstated students are automatically placed on high-risk academic probation and are required to achieve at least a 2.0 semester grade point average during this and every subsequent semester.
 Under no circumstances will a student be reinstated to Marist more than once.

 - Reinstatement applicants are strongly encouraged to contact the Center for Advising and Academic Services at least two months in advance of the semester for which they are seeking permission to return.

-While there is no standard form, your appeal to the Academic Standards Committee for the reversal of your dismissal should be typed, well-written and should contain the following elements:
+While there is no standard form, a student’s appeal is a letter addressed to the Academic Standards Committee.
+The letter should be typed, well-written and should contain the following elements:

 - Please note that late appeals will not be considered and in such cases the initial dismissal will stand.

-Q: How long should my appeal letter be?
+How long should my appeal letter be?

-Q: Can I appeal to the Committee in person?
+Can I appeal to the Committee in person?

 Many years ago, Marist allowed students to appeal in person.
 This is no longer an option.
 Some students are comfortable discussing personal information in front of a group and others are not.
 Some students live locally and others do not.
 In order to be sure that each student has an equal and independent chance for reinstatement, the Committee utilizes a standardized process of document collection and analysis.

-Q: What percentage of appeals are granted?
+What percentage of appeals are granted?

 Appeals are decided based upon the merit of each case and not the volume of cases.
 Therefore there is no set pattern to the ratio of appeals requested to appeals granted.
 As stated above, every student has an equal and independent chance for reinstatement.

-Q: I am going to be away during the time the Committee is deliberating.
+I am going to be away during the time the Committee is deliberating.
 Can you leave a message with my parent/guardian regarding the outcome of my appeal in my absence?